Pietot/Lapyrinth/README.md

 Well..
 I also already did it for you!
 So here you are:

 > **Note** For better comparison, I used the same maze with default start/end for all pathfinders, for all size.
 Moreover, I used one set of mazes generated with RDFS (algorithm with the lowest dead-end rate) and another set of mazes generated with Kruskal (algorithm with the highest dead-ends rate).
+They're all available in the <a href="assets/pkl">pkl directory</a>.

 - Chart for fast pathfinders on RDFS mazes: